About

 • When the caramel has mostly dissolved in the cream, add the rest of the milk, salt, and vanilla into the pan.
 Heat the milk until it’s nearly boiling, while stirring, to dissolve the rest of the sugar.
 Now you have a caramel flavored milk base for the custard.

-• While the caramel milk is heating (to dissolve all the caramel), in a separate bowl or small jug, add the eggs and cornstarch (cornflour), and whisk until you have a smooth mixture.
+• While the caramel milk is heating (to dissolve all the caramel), in a separate bowl or small jug, add the eggs, vanilla and cornstarch (cornflour), and whisk until you have a smooth mixture.

 • Temper the egg mixture by adding a little of the hot caramel milk in a slow and steady stream, while whisking the eggs constantly.
 After adding enough caramel milk to warm up the mixture, pour the egg-milk mixture back into the pan with the rest of the caramel milk.

 • Stir the custard until it comes to a boil (the first big bubble to breakthrough the surface from the custard).
-When the custard starts to boil, remove it from the heat.
-If there are clumps, pass the custard through a fine sieve to remove them.
+When the custard starts to boil, lower the heat and let the custard cook for a further minute while whisking constantly.
+This will ensure that the cornstarch is heated evenly and thickens the custard properly.
+Remove the pot from the stove.

 • Add the butter to the hot custard and mix until the butter has incorporated into it.
 Pour the custard into a bowl, and immediately cover the surface with plastic wrap, making sure the plastic wrap is touching the whole surface of the custard.